You Gotta Know These Secretaries of State

 - Henry Kissinger (served 1973–1977 under Presidents Nixon and Ford): Kissinger held the Strategic Arms Limitation Talks that resulted in SALT I with the Soviet Union and pursued the “détente” policy to de-escalate the Cold War.
 He was instrumental in opening relations with China in 1972.
 He won the Nobel Peace Prize in 1973 for the negotiation of Paris Peace Accords and ceasefires that ended the Vietnam War.
 Kissinger used “shuttle diplomacy” to settle the Yom Kippur War among Egypt, Syria, and Israel.

 - Hillary Clinton (served 2009–2013 under President Obama): Hillary Rodham Clinton is a former Senator from New York and the wife of former president William Jefferson Clinton.
 President Clinton appointed Hillary as the face of the failed 1993 health care bill.
 She also sought the Democratic nomination for President in 2008, losing to eventual President Barack Obama.
 During her term, she presented a “reset button” to Russia and accepted formal responsibility for failures in consulate security that led to death of Ambassador Christopher Stephens in Benghazi.

 - John Kerry (served 2014–2016 under President Obama): Kerry served as a senator from Massachusetts — spending the majority of his time as the junior senator to Ted Kennedy — and chairman of the Senate Foreign Relations Committee.
 He received the Democratic Party nomination for President in 2004, but lost the general election to George W. Bush.
 His major foreign policy involvement was in the 2015 nuclear deal with Iran.

-This article was contributed by NAQT writer Greg Bossick.
+This article was contributed by former NAQT writer Greg Bossick.